Ryan McBroom’s homer lifts Royals to 3-2 win over Twins

-KANSAS CITY, Mo.
-(AP) — Ryan McBroom hit a go-ahead homer in the sixth inning, the Kansas City pitching staff held the powerful Twins to just a pair of solo homers, and the Royals beat Minnesota 3-2 on Friday night.
+After getting a go-ahead homer from Ryan McBroom in the sixth inning, Greg Holland led a parade of four relievers that kept the Minnesota Twins’ mighty offense in check.
+By the time Trevor Rosenthal worked a perfect ninth for his second save, Kansas City had a 3-2 victory — and back-to-back wins after a brutal six-game slide.

+“Especially against a team like this — they’re hot, they’re play great.
+This was a huge momentum-builder for us,” McBroom said.
+“You can’t really ask for much more, especially from our pitching.
+We did a great job in all aspects of the game.”

-Nick Heath and Nicky Lopez also drove in runs for the Royals, who have won two straight after a six-game slide.
+Nick Heath and Nicky Lopez also drove in runs for the Royals, who got a strong start from Jakob Junis before Holland (2-0) and Co. took over.
+The only runs the staff allowed were solo homers by Byron Buxton and Marwin Gonzalez.

-Jakob Junis served up homers to Byron Buxton and Marwin Gonzalez before leaving with two outs in the fifth inning, and Greg Holland (2-0) led four relievers in holding down the Twins the rest of the way.
-Trevor Rosenthal retired the final three batters in order for his second save.
+“Solo homers, we can deal with those,” said Junis, who worked into the fifth inning.
+“You definitely don’t want to give up the homer with two runners on, when you’re in a jam and working to get out of the inning.
+That was my focus.”

 Matt Wisler (0-1) served up McBroom’s homer as Minnesota lost a one-run game for the second consecutive night.